JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 </div>

+## Decoding paradigm
-## Dimensionality reduction paradigm
+### Dimensionality reduction technique
 The control space is just 2D because the decoder output is cursor velocities in $$\mathbb{R}^2$$, illustrated as black line in Fig.2 black line (Note: it's actually a 2D plane, but here for simplicity shown as a black line ($$\mathbb{R}^1$$)).

-They used XXX to extract what they called the "intrinsic manifold", which captures the co-modulation patterns among the recorded neural population.
+They used Factor Analysis ({cite (Factor-analysis methods for higher-performance neural prostheses) }{cite (Gaussian Process Factor analysis)}; I'll write a blog on GPFA later) to extract what they called the "intrinsic manifold", which captures the co-modulation patterns among the recorded neural population.
 This is shown as the underlying yellow plane in Fig.2 (might be confusing, but it's not the 2D control space).
 Note that at the time of publication, neural manifold was not yet in a popular trend, so the authors briefly characterized the term "intrinsic manifold" with the following illustration:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0 text-center">